EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 - Dashboard now includes more details about the system, including CPU and memory, total and average.
 Nodes table was also updated to include more data.
 - Links and pop ups are opened seamlessly, except for certain cases where this is technically problematic - then a relevant message is issued to the user, to allow pop-ups per the specific site.
 - Added Support for Zoom in Browser and DPI Settings, Zoom can be changed using keyboard, mouse, browser.
-- Japanese Translation #1712
+- Japanese Translation for Admin

 ### Enhancements:
-- Improved support for Application that have embedded browsers
+- Improved support for Application that have embedded browsers (e.g. Outlook)
-- DNS Settings for Proxy coming from the host in the proxy #1378
+- DNS Settings for Proxy coming from the host in the proxy, DNS Caching
 - Fonts improved
+- Clipboard Improvement
-- File Download Behavior Change (per site and not file) #1570
+- File Download Behavior Change (per site and not file)
-- New Component: Collector
+- New Component: Collector (monitor HW Resources Utilisation on each node)
 - Active Directory errors improvements
+- Added support for HTTP Basic authentication
+- File Transfer Report includes File Uploads
+- XFF Header sent by default to avoid Google Captch Request
+- Infrastructure Upgrade for Improved Security

 ### Fixed:
-- Fixed download internal error 10 #1008 #1486 #1477
+- Fixed various Download and Sanitization Issues

-## [Prod:17.12] - 2017-12-10
+## [Prod:17.12-Build-225] - 2017-12-10
 ### New Features:
 - New message confirmation instead of "The browser prevented opening a tab"
 - Open link seamlessly, without a popup warning